What is Emotional Validation? A Guide for Parents

 What Happens When You Validate?

 Validation often helps children feel grounded and understood.
 This opens the door for productive problem-solving and collaboration.
-When your child feels like you “get” them, their defenses lower, making them more open to communication and input.
+When your child feels like you “get” them, their defenses naturally lower, making them more open to communication.

 Think about how it feels when someone truly listens to and acknowledges your emotions—it feels good, doesn’t it?
-You relax, let your guard down, and feel ready to tackle challenges together.
+You relax a bit, let your guard down, and feel ready to face challenges.

-Validation is often the first step in responding to your child’s emotions or behaviors, but it’s not the only step.
-It’s a way to create a foundation of understanding, not a standalone solution.
+Validation is often the first step in responding to your child’s emotions or behaviors – but it’s not the only step.
+While validation creates a foundation of understanding, it’s not a standalone solution.